DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Related Work

-The ED problem, which is the task of linking already detected mentions, is addressed for historical documents in~\citep{labusch_named_2020}.
+The ED problem, which is the task of linking already detected mentions, is addressed for historical documents in~\citet{labusch_named_2020}.
 This work proposes a multilingual architecture for English, German, and French, based on three components: (a) an entity-candidate lookup; (b) an entity-candidate evaluation; and (c) an entity-candidate ranking.
 In (a), a word embedding model is used to perform a \textit{k-NN} search on a dense index of Wikipedia titles to find the most similar entities with respect to a query mention.
-In this step, the system also makes use of the date of publication of a document, provided in the metadata, to consider only temporally plausible entities.
+In this step, the system also makes use of the date of publication of a document, provided in the metadata, to consider only the entities whose birth or inception are not posterior to the document creation as potential candidates for linking.
 In the entity-candidate evaluation, a sentence-matching algorithm based on a BERT encoder is used to compare the context of the mention with the Wikipedia text snippets of the candidates returned in (a).
 In the entity-candidate ranking step, the similarity scores of step (a) and step (b) are fed to a Random Forest algorithm which computes the matching probabilities between the items in the candidate set and the query mention.
-More recently,~\citep{graciotti2025musical} proposed the use of rule-based constraints on Wikidata to refine the candidate retrieval step of a bi-encoder architecture to perform ED on historical music periodicals in English.
+More recently,~\citet{graciotti2025musical} proposed the use of rule-based constraints on Wikidata to refine the candidate retrieval step of a bi-encoder architecture to perform ED on historical music periodicals in English.
 More concretely, they paired BLINK~\citep{wu2020scalable} with multiple rule-based constraints in which the entities retrieved are verified for compliance with respect to the date of publication of a document and the entity type given in the metadata.

 One of the main limitations of these approaches is that using filters based on temporal and semantic information in the lookup step may cause the system to incorrectly exclude from linking correct candidates.
 In contrast, our solution for this problem consists in employing temporal and semantic information in the final re-ranking phase.
-In DELICATE, information related to dates and types of the \textit{top-k} candidates retrieved is extracted from Wikidata and is used as a feature to train a supervised classifier for the task of learning optimal similarity thresholds between input mentions and attributes of the candidates.
+In DELICATE, information related to dates and types of the top-\textit{k} candidates retrieved is extracted from Wikidata and is used as a feature to train a supervised classifier for the task of learning optimal similarity thresholds between input mentions and attributes of the candidates.